subsquid/docs/docs/tutorials/create-a-simple-squid.md

 We will end up replacing the code in this file almost entirely, leaving only a few useful pieces, but we are going to take a step-by-step approach, showing where essential changes have to be made, but the final result will be visible at the end of this section.

-First of all, we need to import the generated Entity model classes, in order to be able to use them in our code.
+First, we need to import the generated Entity model classes, in order to be able to use them in our code.
 And then, we need the type definitions of Crust events, so that they can be used to wrap them.
 Let's replace previous models and types import at the top of our file with these two lines:

 ```typescript
 import  {Account, WorkReport, JoinGroup, StorageOrder} from './model/generated'
 import { MarketFileSuccessEvent, SworkJoinGroupSuccessEvent, SworkWorksReportSuccessEvent } from './types/events'
 ```

 Then, we need to customize the processor, by setting the right Squid Archive as a Data Source and specifying the right Events we want to index.
-This is done by applying the necessary changes to the first few line of code after the imports.
+This is done by applying the necessary changes to the first few lines of code after the imports.
 In the end, it should look like this:

 ```typescript
 const processor = new SubstrateBatchProcessor()